airswap/airswap-about/technology/orders.md

 ## Execution

-Orders are passed to the [Swap](https://docs.airswap.io/contract-deployments) contract for execution, which emits a `Swap` event on success.
+Orders are passed to the [SwapERC20](https://about.airswap.io/contract-deployments) contract for execution, which emits a `SwapERC20` event on success.
 The `swapLight` function is more efficient, whereas the `swap` function provides protocol fee rebates to staked AST holders.
 Either function can execute a properly signed order.

 ```typescript
   function swapLight(